-As of September 30, 2018, and 2017, the Company had one operating segment.
-The marine retail segment consists of retail boat dealerships offering the sale of new and pre-owned boats, arrangement of finance and insurance products, performance of repair and maintenance services and offers marine related parts and accessories.
+As of September 30, 2019 and 2018, the Company had one operating segment.
+The marine retail segment consists of retail boat dealerships offering the sale of new and pre-owned boats, arrangement of finance and insurance products, performance of repair and maintenance services and offering marine related parts and accessories.
 The marine retail business has discrete financial information and is regularly reviewed by the Company's chief operating decision maker (CODM) to assess performance and allocate resources.
-The Company has identified its Chief Executive Officer as its CODM and has determined its marine retail operating segment is its reporting unit and is also the reportable segment.
+The Company has identified its Chief Executive Officer as its CODM.
+The Company has determined its marine retail operating segment is its reporting unit and is also the reportable segment.